josebalius/simple-server/README.md

 # simple-server

 This is a very simple server.
-Try to commit with GPG disabled on GitHub
+Commit with GPG enabled for a single repo.